When a Nobel laureate in chemistry endorses a battery

 Laure Monconduit, University of Montpellier

-Three men for a Nobel Prize
+Three Men for a Nobel Prize

 Author provided

-Based on research into superconducting materials, he discovered one that was particularly interesting: titanium disulfide (TiS2).
-As early as 1965, German chemist Walter Rüdorff had demonstrated the possibility of intercalating lithium ions (Li+) in solution inTiS2.
-However, French chemist Jean Rouxel, followed by M. S. Whittingham himself and his colleague at Exxon, American Fred R. Gamble, subsequently proved that it was possible to intercalate more lithium into titanium disulfide than Rüdorff had done, without significantly altering the crystallographic structure of the material.
+Based on research into so-called superconducting materials, he discovered one that was particularly interesting: titanium disulfide (TiS₂).
+As early as 1965, the German chemist Walter Rüdorff had demonstrated the possibility of intercalating lithium ions (Li⁺) in solution intoTiS₂.
+However, the French chemist Jean Rouxel, and later M. S. Whittingham himself along with his Exxon colleague, the American Fred R. Gamble, subsequently proved that it was possible to intercalate more lithium into titanium disulfide than Rüdorff had done, without significantly altering the material’s crystallographic structure.

 A new material: cobalt oxide